wescrump-2/swdrob/to-do.md

 # To-Do List

+- improvements and bug fixes
+  - [complete] handle Smarts d6 (A) and Smarts d4 (M)
+  - [complete] remove em or en dash or hyphen from Gear, Edges, Powers, string
+  - handle ligatures in input parsing text, some pdfs have ligatures ex. tt in Attribute:
+  - [complete] handle arcane background in edges list ex.
+Arcane Background (Weird Science),

 - Environment
-  - [complete] Add illumination toggles for light, dim, dark, and pitch
-    - +0 Light: normal illumination
-    - −2 Dim: Twilight, light fog, night with a full moon.
-    - −4 Dark: Typical night conditions with some ambient light from stars, a clouded or partial moon, emergency lights in an office building, a few flickering torches in a large space, etc. Targets aren't visible outside of 10″.
-    - −6 Pitch: Complete and total darkness (or the target is hidden or invisible).
+  - [complete] Add illumination toggles for light, dim, dark, and pitch +0 Light: normal illumination  −2 Dim: Twilight, light fog, night with a full moon. −4 Dark: Typical night conditions with some ambient light from stars, a clouded or partial moon, emergency lights in an office building, a few flickering torches in a large space, etc. Targets aren't visible outside of 10″. −6 Pitch: Complete and total darkness (or the target is hidden or invisible).
 Powers that require sight may not be possible.

 - Attacker conditions
   - [complete] -2 distracted: -2 to all trait, trait mode only
-  - - -2 unstable platform, -2 to ranged (not melee), trait mode only
+  - -2 unstable platform, -2 to ranged (not melee), trait mode only
-  - XXX-2 prone: -2 fighting
+  - -2 prone: -2 fighting

 - Attacher options
   - [complete] +2 wild attack: +2 to melee (not ranged), +2 to damage (on both trait and damage mode)
   - [complete] -2/-4 multi-actions: -2 for 2 actions, -4 for 3 actions, limit 3
-  - [complete] -2/-4 called shot: 0 calledshot, -2 limb, -4 hand, -4 head(+4 dmg), -2 itemsword, -4 itempistol, -4 unarmored, -6 eyeslit
+  - [complete] -2/-4 0 calledshot, -2 limb, -4 hand, -4 head(+4 dmg), -2 itemsword, -4 itempistol, -4 unarmored, -6 eyeslit
   - **-2 offhand: -2 on attack

 - Target conditions